AbhishekGowda28/daily-coding/100-js-algo/README.md

 For inputArray = [5, 1, 2, 3, 0, 1, 5, 0, 2], the output should be houseNumbersSum(inputArray) = 11.

 ---
-# Root Numbers
+# Root Sum

 For a given number reduce the given number to single digit by adding each numbers

 **Example**

-For inputNumber = 28081994, the output should be rootNumber(inputNumber) = 5.
+For inputNumber = 28081994, the output should be rootNumberOfString(inputNumber) = 5.

 ---
 # Valid Time